 This is going to look different depending on the crisis.

-When I started fretting about the garden, which is not doing well in this cold, wet summer, especially since I have little time to work in it, the Mister said, “You have farming friends with large greenhouses.
+When I started fretting about the garden, which is not doing well in this cold, wet summer, especially since I have little time to work in it, EJ said, “You have farming friends with large greenhouses.
 Buy from them and stop stressing about how much you get out of the garden.
 If it just gives us fresh eating this summer, it’s a success.”

 To be honest, I can’t even say that is a success by that standard.
 However, I have spoken with more experienced gardeners and others also have 6” tall tomato plants and 3’ tall broccoli that flowered without producing a head.
 It’s a weird year – cold and wet with brief periods of heat.

 The potato plants, at least, are behaving as potato plants should, with even the peelings in the compost pile growing tall and lush bushes.
 We will have potatoes, and the peas are growing beautifully.
 The beans may yet produce.

 Getting into the garden with a baby and a toddler is difficult when everything is running smoothly.
 However, I can place an order, well in advance, with my farming friends and that means I’ll have bushels of tomatoes, carrots and corn ready to preserve.